Who are the mentors?

 Although mentors cannot provide ‘tutoring' services directly, there are a number of other fantastic resources on campus that you should be aware of.
 Do not hesitate to use any (or all!) of these services if you are having difficulty with a particular course.
 If the course in question has teaching assistants (TA's), they should be your first point of contact.

 Math Help Centre: For math courses (MAT1301, 1302, 132x, etc.), the Department of Mathematics operates its own Math Help Centre where you can get additional assistance and have your questions answered, whether it is about course material or homework.
+Virtual 1-on-1 Appointments are available.

 Academic Writing Help Centre: For any course that requires you to submit written work, the Student Academic Success Service’s Academic Writing Help Centre can assist you.
+Virtual 1-on-1 Appointments are available.
+The Student Academic Success Service also offers a Facebook chat service for writing support and studying methods.

 4. Where do I find my final exam schedule?